My Daddy Issues

 Some students who come to me talk like this: ‘I have a terrible voice’.
 Some were told so.
 Others compare themselves to a successful sibling: My sister is the talented one… Just a spoiler – they were all wrong.

 (Read more about this in my manifesto)

-When I finally came around, at 21, I decided to take a voice lesson, just for fun.
+At 21 I finally took a voice lesson, just for fun.
 It was like falling in love.
-After a few lessons I realised I would have to get over my stage fright that I developed by shying away from singing.
+After a few lessons I realized I would have to get over my stage fright that I developed by shying away from singing.
 This took me two more years.
-Overcoming physical and psychological obstacles in my vocal technique took me way longer than that.
+Overcoming physical and psychological obstacles in my vocal technique took me way longer.

 All this helps me now with my students.
-I had almost nothing come easily.
-So when a student comes in with a bad habit, chances are that I have had it, too, and I will know what to do about it.
+I had almost nothing come easy.
+So when a student comes in with a bad habit, chances are that I have had it, too, and know what to do about it.

 I have learned that singing well is about understanding your instrument – your body.
-Therefore my method involves bodywork methods such as yoga and Alexander.
-It’s amazing how much of a difference this will make for your singing.
+So my method involves yoga and Alexander.
+It’s amazing how much of a difference this will make for your singing!